nopnop2002/esp-idf-fake-gps/README.md

 - Open port.
 ![NMEA_Generator-3](https://user-images.githubusercontent.com/6020549/223572379-039f82c0-03a6-4bec-9965-3ea6bace42e4.jpg)

-- Connect ESP32 to WindowsPC.
+- Connect ESP32 to WindowsPC using USB or UART.

 - Build this firmware and start.